begin with a free consultation (949) 870-3800

 Actual notice means that the owner or someone working for them was directly aware of the hazard.
 For example, if a customer told a manager about a spill, or if an employee noticed a broken stair and did nothing to fix it or block it off, that would count as actual notice.

-An experienced property injury attorney from our team will investigate the details of your case and work to uncover the kind of evidence that shows the property owner had either actual or constructive notice of the unsafe condition.
+An experienced property injury attorney from our team can investigate your case and work to uncover evidence that the property owner had either actual or constructive notice of the unsafe condition.
 This might include reviewing video footage, speaking with witnesses, or analyzing maintenance and inspection records.

 Types of Premises Liability Accidents We Handle in Orange County

 Dangerous conditions can be found almost anywhere, whether it’s a large shopping mall, a private home, a hotel in Newport Beach, or a government facility in Anaheim.
-At Bentley & More LLP, our Orange County premises liability lawyers have handled many different kinds of claims involving unsafe properties.
+At Bentley & More LLP, our Orange County premises liability lawyers have handled a wide range of claims involving unsafe properties.
 We have years of experience helping people recover from injuries caused by property owners who failed to keep their spaces safe.

 Slip, Trip, and Fall Accidents